Question: Can we see any documentation as to the Home and Care standards?

 Question: Is the Care Home Registered?

-Answer: Yes, the Home is registered with the Care Quality Commission to care for 24 residents and is managed by Michaela Strachan our Registered Manager with many years of experience.
+Answer: Yes, the Home is registered with the Care Quality Commission to care for 24 residents and is managed by Julie Stephenson our Registered Manager with considerable years of experience.

 Question: What happens before I come into the Home?